Maintaining your Teams Connector deployment

 4. Add your PFX certificate for the Teams Connector CVI app to this folder.

-5. Retrieve your saved copy of the initialization script.
-You should have created and stored your version of this script after you completed your initial installation of your first Teams Connector.
+5. Retrieve your saved copy of either your blue or green variables initialization script, as appropriate — choose the deployment which is currently not in use.
+You should have created and stored your version of this script after you completed your initial installation of your first pair of Teams Connectors.

 6. Check your saved copy of the initialization script that sets the environmental variables: